hasna90/Predicting-diabetic-patinets/README.md

 # Predicting-diabetic-patinets
-Predicting diabetes among female patients using a few of health vital indicators.
+Forecasting diabetes in female patients based on a subset of vital health indicators.
+This project was a collaborative effort involving multiple team members, including @Hudamm23, @Ola AlShamlan, and @Ayshah Alabdulrazzaq.